ammarhakim/gkyl/doc/Grid.md

 `NonUniformCartGrid` constructor object.
 A non-uniform grid is described by the 1D arrays which specify the nodal coordinates in each direction.

+A non-uniform grid can be created in two ways: first, by specifying functions which map computational space coordinates to physical space coordinates and second, by directly setting the nodal coordinates manually.
+One would use the first method if an analytical mapping function is known, and the second, if the nodal coordinates are pre-computed by other means (like reading from a file).

+The grid constructor takes the following parameters:

+`lower` (Optional.
+Defaults to  `{0.0, ...}`)
+: Table with coordinates of the lower-left corner of grid.

+`upper` (Optional.
+Defaults to `{1.0, ...}`)
+: Table with coordinates of the upper-right corner of grid.

+`cells`
+: Number of cells in each direction

+`mappings` (Optional.
+If missing, nodal spacing is uniform) : This is a table with `NDIM` number of functions, each of which takes a single parameter, `zeta`.
+The `d`-th function in the list must return the physical space coordinate corresponding to the computational space coordinate `zeta`.